crised/server_android/README.md

 * GSON (Converts JSON message to POJO)
 * ButterKnife to Inject Views.
 * Avoid all unnecessary pre 4.0 android libraries (Like SherlockActionBar).
+* Implementation of REST pattern by Virgil Dobjanschi.